nitinramadoss/nuggetv2bot/README.md

-# nuggetv2bot
+# Nugget V2
-Discord bot to perform variety of server tasks
+## Discord bot to perform variety of server tasks